-For the year ended 31 December 2021, the computation of diluted loss per share does not assume the exercise of the Company's share options since their exercise would result in a decrease in loss per share.
+For the years ended 31 December 2022 and 2021, the computation of diluted loss per share does not assume the exercise of the Company's share options since their exercise would result in a decrease in loss per share.

 16. PROPERTY, PLANT AND EQUIPMENT